2024. New gardening information and environmental sign planned for the station garden

 • Construct a pile of logs in a safe corner creating a shelter

-• Create a water station at low level ( a deep saucer or plate will do)
+• Create a water station at low level ( a deep saucer/plate will do)

 • Install a bird feeder